Mechanisms of AI Protein Folding in ESMFold

 Figure 3: Activation Patching Setup.
 We run a donor protein containing a beta hairpin through ESMFold and extract the sequence (orange) and pairwise (green) representations of the hairpin region.
 During the forward pass of a target protein containing a helix-turn-helix motif, we replace the target's representations with the donor's hairpin representations at a single block, then measure if the output contains a hairpin.

-Single-block patching reveals two regimes.
+Single-block patching reveals two regimes (Figure 1).
 To localize the computation, we patch at a single block $k$, patching either sequence or pairwise representations alone.
 Restricting to the ~2,000 cases where full patching succeeded, we measure the success rate for each block and representation type:

 • Sequence patches are effective in early blocks (0-7), with success rates peaking around 40% at block 0 and declining thereafter.